SDG Showcase

 黑料网大事记 students and staff have engaged in field visits, satellite analysis of catchment greenness, groundwater monitoring, and youth training camps, strengthening locally led initiatives.
 Collaboration has enabled capacity development for early-career academics and joint research presentations at international conferences.Based on the strength of this partnership, funding has been secured from ACIAR to expand nature-based solutions for sustainable catchment management.

-Future initiatives include scaling Permatil activities through the Global Environment Facility, participation in regional food and water security events, and a symposium with the Dili Institute of Technology.
+Future initiatives include exploring the potential to scale Permatil activities through the Global Environment Facility, participation in regional food and water security events, and a symposium with the Dili Institute of Technology.
 These partnerships are directly improving water management, supporting livelihoods, and empowering local stakeholders to sustain healthy communities in Timor-Leste.

 Stall hosted by听Professor Greg Leslie, Director of UNSW Global Water Institute